 Safe and secure: EVMs are kept in their carrying cases and sealed.
 The machines are transported back to the reception centres under armed escort and placed in a well-guarded room.

 What is the Election Commission’s response to criticisms?

-- In 2009, ECI invited skeptics to showcase the alleged fallibility of EVMs, utilising 100 randomly procured machines from 10 states.
-The result was that none of the persons who were provided chance could demonstrate that ECI-EVM could have tampered in any of the 100 machines put on display.
+- In 2009, ECI invited skeptics to showcase the alleged fallibility of EVMs, utilizing 100 randomly procured machines from 10 states.
+The result was that none of the persons who were provided a chance could demonstrate that ECI-EVM could have tampered in any of the 100 machines put on display.

 - ECI mentioned that EVMs can neither be reprogrammed nor controlled by the external device.
 The source code is designed in such a way that it enables the voter to cast the vote only once.
 The next vote can be recorded only after the Presiding Officer enables the ballot on the Control Unit.
 In between, the machine becomes dead to any signal from outside.

-- However, EVMs in India are the standalone machines without being linked to any input.
-The software in the chip is one time programmable and is burnt into the chip at the time of manufacture.
+- However, EVMs in India are standalone machines without being linked to any input.
+The software in the chip is one-time programmable and is burnt into the chip at the time of manufacture.
 Nothing can be written on the chip after manufacture.
 Hence there is a fundamental difference between EVMs in India and abroad.

-- Thus the Election Commission does not find any merit in such allegations and reject all such allegations and suspicions raised by some political parties.
-Therefore, ECI has ensured all citizens that ECI-EVM is tamper proof and fully responsive to the integrity of the electoral process using EVMs.
+- Thus the Election Commission does not find any merit in such allegations and rejects all such allegations and suspicions raised by some political parties.
+Therefore, ECI has ensured all citizens that ECI-EVM is tamper-proof and fully responsive to the integrity of the electoral process using EVMs.

 - Furthermore, if EVMs are supplemented with VVPATs and Totaliser machines, it will go a long way in ensuring fair and transparent elections in the country.